Whether you’re egg-free by choice or by allergy, here’s a trusty Egg Substitution guide for baking and cooking!

 I’ve been fortunate to have the TKW family help me out with this as they either themselves or have someone in their family with egg allergies and they’ve taught me things to use in place of eggs and still have the recipe turn out awesome.

-Through them, educating myself and research on the net I’ve comprised a list of Egg Substitutes in Cooking and Baking that hopefully will help you out.
+Through them, educating myself, and research on the net I’ve compiled a list of Egg Substitutes in Cooking and Baking that hopefully will help you out.

 In a typical recipe for baked goods, eggs generally play one of two roles:

-– They act as a Binder.
-Meaning they are used to hold the recipe together.
+- They act as a Binder.
+Meaning they are used to holding the recipe together.
 Or;

 – They act as a Leavening Agent.
 Essentially they are used in a recipe to help the food rise.

 However, sometimes eggs play both roles at once.
-What you need to do with going with an egg substitute is determining which purpose the eggs primarily held in the recipe.
+What you need to do when going with an egg substitute is determine the purpose of the eggs in the recipe.
 Once that is figured out it will help you determine what options for a replacement you might have.

 Basic Egg Substitutions